xa6xa6/MapSplice/README.md

 # MapSplice3

-__MapSplice3__ is an spliced aligner.
+__MapSplice3__ is a spliced aligner.
 It maps RNA-seq onto reference genome, and can be used to detect splice junctions, gene fusions, and circular RNAs.

 ## System Requirements
 MapSplice3 has been tested on Linux platforms with the following system settings.